All posts

 • Where the bank account is located

 Each of these decisions was likely made for practical reasons.
 The entity was formed where it made regulatory or tax sense.
-The bank account was opened where access was easiest.
+The bank account was opened where access was easiest — often a platform like Wise Business that offers multi-currency access without a traditional banking relationship.
 The founder lives where life circumstances dictate.
 But the combination creates a cross-jurisdictional arrangement whose structural implications may not have been examined.

 Bank questions are not casual

 When a bank asks a question about transaction patterns, entity purpose, or account activity, it is usually meaningful.
 Banks do not ask questions casually.
-Something in the relationship or activity has triggered attention — a compliance flag, a periodic review, a regulatory requirement.
+Something in the relationship or activity has triggered attention — a compliance flag, a periodic review, or a regulatory requirement under the Bank Secrecy Act.

 The absence of clear answers often leads to further review.
 And further review, once initiated, examines the full history of the relationship — not just the recent activity that triggered the question.